isomerpages/govtech-corp/media/technews/_posts/2024-08-21-post-Transforming Public Services Through Design: Insights from Lillian Shieh.md

 banking, travel, and government.</p>
 <p><em>[Note: E-Lab was renamed as XMod when E-Lab was acquired by <a href="https://www.publicissapient.com/" rel="noopener noreferrer nofollow" target="_blank">Publicis Sapient </a></em>— <em>a technology consulting firm </em>— <em>in 1999.]</em>
 </p>
+<h3>What aspect(s) of your work do you enjoy?</h3>
+<p>What do I love?
+Working with open-minded, curious people, who are kind,
+professional, and driven by purpose to solve big problems.</p>
+<p>What I enjoy at work includes questioning and examining problems from
+first principles, as well as diverging to experiment with ideas, then converging to shape those ideas into great work that delivers impact.</p>
 <h3>What are some of your proudest achievements in your design career?</h3>
 <div class="isomer-card-grid">
 <div class="isomer-card">